Miguel-Cox/Coles-Scrapper/README.md

 # Coles Scraper

-Coles Scraper is web scraping tool designed to automate the extraction of product details from the [Coles](https://www.coles.com.au/) website.
+Coles Scraper is a collection of web scraping utilities designed to automate the extraction of product details from the [Coles](https://www.coles.com.au/) website.
 This project uses [Selenium](https://www.selenium.dev/) for browser automation, following the [Page Object Model](https://www.browserstack.com/guide/page-object-model-in-selenium#:~:text=Page%20Object%20Model%2C%20also%20known,application%20as%20a%20class%20file.) pattern to structure the code.

 **Disclaimer**: This is a hobby project for my personal portfolio.
 Please scrape responsibly and adhere to website terms of service.